 - Goat cheese: Beets and goat cheese are a classic flavor pair: the tangy, creamy goat cheese with earthy beet is pretty unreal.
 Change it: Omit the cheese for vegan.
 Or, use feta or blue cheese.

 - Shallot: Shallot is a milder version of red onion and adds a savory flair.
 Change it: Omit, or use thinly sliced red onion, green onion, or chives.

 - Pistachios: The bright green pistachio looks beautiful against the maroon beets and adds a crunch.
 Change it: Use any chopped nuts: almonds, pecans, or walnuts would be a natural pair.

 Add it to a meal!

 Alex and I ate this roasted beet salad with balsamic dressing as part of a cozy dinner party menu.
-It’s a terrific accessory for winter and fall dinners, or even to pair with pizza or Italian recipes.
+It’s a terrific fall salad or winter salad, or a side to pair with pizza or Italian recipes.
 Here’s our dinner party menu, to help get you thinking about how to incorporate it in a meal: